Democracy-Lab/.github/profile/README.md

 ## About
 We design tools and research methods at the intersection of:
+- Data & Democracy
+- - Artificial Intelligence
 - Digital Humanities
-- Artificial Intelligence
-- Data & Democracy

 ---